 Price for one person at Pizza 4P’s from 250,000VND – 350,000VND (VAT included).
 Some dishes are more expensive.

 Viet Deli Restaurant, 58 Hang Dao Street

 Viet Deli brings all the dishes across Vietnam to the table with flair of contemporary cuisine.
-Their dishes are unique and creative together with sophisticated setting and cozy ambience.
-Incorporated within Oriental Suites Hotel, Viet Deli is nested in the most hustling area of Hanoi.
+Their dishes are unique and creative together with sophisticated setting and cosy ambience.
+Incorporated within Oriental Suites Hotel, Viet Deli is nested in the most bustling area of Hanoi.

 The staffers at Deli Restaurant are very professional, helpful and friendly, only deliver 5-star service.